Using Problem-Attic for Curriculum Development

 For more details about public links and a discussion of “best practices”, please click here.

-Framework Builder
+Bank Builder

-In short, the Framework Builder lets you create a fully customized database that works the same as the database which is built in to Problem-Attic.
-It can be organized any way you like, around state or local standards, teaching units, textbook chapters, etc. The teachers with whom you share it can see the questions by going to My Database on the main Select page and clicking “Shared Frameworks”.
+This is Problem-Attic’s newest tool for curriculum development.
+You might think of it as a hybrid between My Documents and Export Folders and Links.
+In short, the Bank Builder lets you create a fully customized bank that works the same as the banks already built in to Problem-Attic.
+It can be organized any way you like, around state or local standards, teaching units, textbook chapters, etc. The teachers with whom you share it can add it to their My Bank's page and select questions from it like any other bank.

-• You can use a framework to re-align questions to your state standards or learning objectives.
+• You can use a bank to re-align questions to your state standards or learning objectives.
 If you think of documents and folders abstractly, as containers of questions, then the titles you give them can represent the standards.
 Problem-Attic has a nice shortcut for passing objectives (codes) through the framework, so you don’t have to assign them to each question.

 • When you share documents with public links, the formatting of the documents is preserved.
 This is probably what you want for lessons and exams.
-A framework, on the other hand, does not include any document-specific information from the Format or Arrange tabs (except for the ordering of questions).
+A custom bank, on the other hand, does not include any document-specific information from the Format or Arrange tabs (except for the ordering of questions).
 It’s meant to be a customized database which has a hierarchical structure and which teachers will use to create new documents.

 We welcome your feedback about Problem-Attic’s curriculum development tools.
 Here is our contact information.